About the Louisiana Notary Process

 - Have no felony convictions unless they have been pardoned

-Training is not required for Louisiana Notaries but is state-recommended.
+Training is not required for Louisiana Notaries but is recommended by the state.

 A Notary seal is not required by the state, but the following information must be typed, printed or stamped on every notarized document: